 Il bar Palio is a great little patio cafe for people-watching in the bowl-shaped square.
 The food is just okay, but it’s a nice place to hang out, especially on a nice day.

 San Gimignano is another Medieval town.
 Personally, I would choose to do either Siena or San Gimignano, but not both.
 We chose to do both in one day trip, and it felt like too much of the same once we got to San Gimignano.
 (I was also exhausted and not entirely in the mood to be a complete tourist!)

 We did, however, find a really great gelateria called Gelateria Dondoli.
 It was so good that my brother-in-law ate one and immediately got back in line for a second!

 Pisa is a place you could see in a few hours and then head out.
 I wouldn’t stay here overnight – there aren’t many hotels, and it’s not big enough to spend more than just a few hours!
 It was worth checking off the travel bucket list “take a picture with the Leaning Tower,” but otherwise, you could skip this town.

-Coming soon I’ll share thoughts on our day trip to Cinque Terre.
+Coming up next: Thoughts on our day trip to Cinque Terre.
 Spoiler: It’s on my list of places to go back to!
-After that, I’ll share what we did while we were in Florence.